 We operate on a small budget funded by your subscriptions and donations.
 If you are a UK taxpayer you can make your subscription go further by filling out and emailing or posting to us a Gift Aid form.

-Tuesday 14th October to discuss Gandhi and Nonviolence.
+Tuesday 11th November to discuss Nonviolence and schooling

 Your thoughts on these topics are welcome, in advance and (especially) on the day.